tcltk/tcl/doc/markdown/FileSystem.md

 ## Filesystemseparatorproc

 Function to return the separator character(s) for this filesystem.
 This need only be implemented if the filesystem wishes to use a different separator than the standard string "/".
-Amongst other uses, it is returned by the **file separator** command.
+Amongst other uses, it is returned by the [file separator][file] command.
 The return value should be a value with reference count of zero.

 ```
 typedef Tcl_Obj *Tcl_FSFilesystemSeparatorProc(